Karl-Kristjan-Puusepp/EstonianFingerspellingSigns/README.md

     <figcaption>Poster created for the presentation.</figcaption>
 </figure>

+In conjunction with this project a website was created for live gesture recognition.
+The code for the website can be found [here](https://github.com/hendrimat/kiireviibe-site).

 ## Dataset
 The `data` folder contains a dataset of Estonian sign language fingerspelling signs for the 32 letters in the Estonian alphabet.